 indicates service is to be built for the specified component, all components in the SYSSUF table if ALL is specified, or a list of components if ALL and LIST are specified.
-RSU, COR, or local service which has been applied but not yet built, will be built.
+Preventive, corrective, or local service that has been applied but not yet built, will be built.